 New Vanity License Plates

 Every 10 years, Florida drivers must get new license plates.
 Fortunately, if you want to get new personalized license plates or change your custom license plates, you can apply for new vanity license plates as you renew your vehicle registration.
 There are hundreds of different license plates to choose from in Florida that support different charities, organizations, government forces, universities, wildlife and more.
 When it's time to get new license plates, the FL DMV will send you a notice explaining how to get new tags and how much the license plates will cost.

-In the event that you do not get the license plates, registration decals or vehicle tags that you ordered from the Florida Department of Highway Safety and Motor Vehicles, then there is only one action that you should take.
-You must contact the Call Center at the following number and verify the shipping status of your order: 850-617-2000.
+What to Do if You Don't Get Your Plates or DecalsIn the event that you do not get the license plates, registration decals or vehicle tags that you ordered from the Florida Department of Highway Safety and Motor Vehicles, take immediate action.
+Contact the Call Center at the following number and verify the shipping status of your order: 850-617-2000.